ariary/AravisFS/README.md

 	🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟
 	Any idea, criticism, contribution is welcome
-	No pretension just to learn and keep my mind busy 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟
+	No pretention just to learn and keep my mind busy 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟
 </div>